 Brand new retailers can define their customer’s journey from the very beginning, selecting systems based on this ideal path.
 A good way to start figuring this out is by documenting the typical customer journey from beginning to end, with different pathways if the customer is purchasing online, in a store, using gift cards, or returning items.
 It’s imperative for you to understand the importance of the multi-directional customer journey, as it changes as quickly as customer preferences change.
 A successful retailer will be prepared for as many of these scenarios as possible.

-To find out how Sophelle can help your business reach omnichannel success and create optimum customer experiences, check out our services here.
+Contact us to discover how Sophelle can help your business reach omnichannel success and create optimum customer experiences.